iamrukeshduwal/Yolo_Annotator/README.md

    python main.py

 ## License
-Feel free to copy and paste this content into your README.md file.
-If you have more changes or specific details to add, please let me know!
+This project is open-source and currently does not have a specific license.
+You are free to view, use, and modify the code for personal or educational purposes.
+If you plan to distribute or use this project in a commercial product, please consider adding an appropriate open-source license.